-The Board is responsible for performing the corporate governance duties as set out in code provision D.3.1 of the Code.
+The Board is responsible for performing the corporate governance duties as set out in code provision D.3.1 (which has been re-numbered as code A.2.1 since 1 January 2022) of the Code.
 During the Year, the Board had reviewed and discussed the corporate governance policy of the Group and was satisfied with the effectiveness of the corporate governance policy of the Group.